projectcalico/calico/master/getting-started/docker/installation/manual.md

 ### Preload the Calico docker images (optional)

-You can optionally preload the Calico Docker image to avoid the delay when you run `calicoctl node` the first time.
+You can optionally preload the Calico Docker image to avoid the delay when you run `calicoctl node run` the first time.
 Select the appropriate version of the `calico/node` as required by the version of calicoctl:

     docker pull calico/node:latest